Lewton’s Milkwort Facts

 - In addition, these plants appear in small groupings.
 That’s because only 49 known concentrations of the plant currently exist.
 Furthermore, all of these grow in one severely restricted section of North America.
 Understandably, therefore, most of these contain only a few plants.

 - Additionally, the primary threat that that this marvelous plant faces appears to be that of habitat loss.
 Also, not surprisingly, given its range, the principal cause of this habitat loss happens to be urban development.
 Mankind is quickly encroaching on what’s left of its habitat.

 - Finally, the government of the country the Lewton’s Milkwort evolved in officially lists it as an Endangered Species.
 However, the IUCN currently lists it as Vulnerable.
 Nevertheless, both rankings could change, since it now also faces the ongoing threat of climate change.

 Lewton’s Milkwort Physical Description

 Firstly, the herbaceous plant produces an inflorescence of bright pink flowers on each stem.
 Secondly, a different type of flower also blooms at the base of the plant.
-These do not open, and actually, self-pollinate.
+These, however, do not open, and actually, self-pollinate.
 The third type blossoms white in color but actually remains underground.

 Lewton’s Milkwort Distribution, Habitat, and Ecology

-Uniquely, this perennial actually suffers from the presence of fire suppression measures in the area.
-Naturally occurring wildfires actually help this species, by removing competing flora.
+Also uniquely, this perennial actually suffers from the presence of fire suppression measures in the area.
+That’s because naturally occurring wildfires actually help the Lewton’s Milkwort, by removing competing flora.
 Though it naturally gets burned, the plant as a whole survives, due to its extremely long taproot.